Youghal Greyhound Stadium

 Youghal Greyhound Stadium is a greyhound racing track located south of Youghal, County Cork, Ireland.
-The stadium is a 20 minutes walk from the town centre.

 History

-On 30 July 1948 a greyhound called Hackles Spring won the first ever race at Youghal.
-The seaside track on the Upper Strand was run by the Youghal Racing Company before rásaíocht con éireann took over in 1972.
+On 30 July 1948, a greyhound called Hackles Spring won the first race at Youghal.
+The seaside track on the Upper Strand was operated by the Youghal Racing Company before Rásaíocht Con Éireann took over in 1972.

 The circuit is 464 yards in circumference and the track originally raced on Tuesday and Friday nights.
-Finbarr Coleman was racing manager for thirty years, from 1972 until 2002.
 Main events have included the Blackwater Cup, Paddy Stakes and Aherne Memorial Cup.
+Finbarr Coleman served as racing manager from 1972 to 2002.

-Brian Collins and Pat Leahy both had short stints as Racing Manager until 2006 when Kathleen Lennon (daughter of the well-known breeder and trainer Denny) took over and became Ireland’s first female Racing Manager.
-Lennon left in 2012 to take over at Kilcohan Park.
+In 2012, Greyhound Racing Ireland announced plans to spend over €100,000 to deliver improvements at the track.
+The improvements were completed in April 2014 and opened by Minister of State at the Department of Agriculture, Food and the Marine Tom Hayes at a cost of €134,000.

-John McGrath was appointed as the Racing and Commercial Manager from 2012.
+A 2019 independent review by Indecon Economic Consultants recommended the closure of several greyhound stadia, including Youghal, citing low attendance, poor infrastructure and a lack of long-term sustainability.

-In 2012 Greyhound Racing Ireland announced plans to spend over €100,000 to deliver improvements at the track.
-The improvements were completed in April 2014 and Tom Hayes, Minister of State at the Department of Agriculture, Food and the Marine opened the newly built facility.
-The refurbishment including a new judges box, and cost €134,000 in the end.
-Hayes complimented Bertie Lupton and the board of directors for their efforts at Youghal.
+An Irish Examiner report in 2023 said that an average of three members of the public attended the stadium’s twice-weekly meetings, with 92 attendees recorded across 31 meetings in the first four months of the year, excluding trainers and bookmakers, and that its receipt of €763,000 in state funding since 2020 had attracted criticism.
+Greyhound Racing Ireland attributed the low attendance to early evening fixtures introduced under a broadcasting agreement with SIS, stating that the meeting times were "not conducive to attracting public attendance".
+In December 2023, the stadium renewed the agreement for 2024.

-It was announced that Curraheen Park and Youghal Greyhound Stadium had helped raise more than €5m for charities, clubs and other good causes in 2015.
+A subsequent Irish Examiner report said that, in 2024, only two paying customers attended the stadium, with total attendance of 8,840 across 131 meetings, the majority comprising owners, trainers, and bookmakers.

-In 2023, the stadium signed a contract agreement with S.I.S regarding the broadcasting rights for early evening fixtures (6.05pm) that were introduced.
-Consequently, criticism arose over the €763,000 in state funding that had been received from 2020 to 2023 and GRI statement the meetings were not conducive to attracting public attendance.
-In December 2023, the stadium renewed the contract agreement (as part of the GRI) with S.I.S for 2024.
+In 2021, seven greyhound deaths were recorded at the track.
+In 2024, 27 greyhounds were reported injured while racing at the track, 24 (89%) of which were euthanised.

 Operations

-Racing takes place every Monday and Friday evening and the facilities include a fast food outlet, a bar, totalisator betting and inside and outside viewing areas.
+Racing takes place on Monday and Friday evenings.
+The facilities include a food outlet, a bar, totalisator betting and indoor and outdoor viewing areas.

-Race distances are 325, 525 and 550 yards and the track has several feature events in the Irish racing calendar.
+Race distances are 325, 525 and 550 yards, and the track has several feature events in the Irish racing calendar.